plating, anodizing, & finishing Q&As since 1989

 Plan c would be to use external star washers which will break thru the anodizing when tightened.

-Plan d would be to remove the anodizing in the required spot with something like a Dremel [affil. link to info/product on Amazon] tool with a stone, or burr or wheel.
+Plan d would be to remove the anodizing in the required spot with something like a Dremel [affil link] tool with a stone, or burr or wheel.

 If none of this will work, then you are at plan b.